iamsaura8h/TaskManagementApp/README.md

  * - Added authentication and authorization mechanisms to secure endpoints.
  * - Developed error handling and logging for improved maintainability and debugging.
  * - Ensured modular code organization for scalability and ease of future enhancements.
- *
- * This documentation reflects the progress and key components implemented in the backend thus far.

  ### Frontend Implementation Summary: